PetrNikolas/blazeee/README.md

 To start your Phoenix server:

-* Install dependencies with `mix deps.get`
+* Install dependencies with `mix deps.get`.
-* Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+* Create and migrate your database with `mix ecto.create && mix ecto.migrate`.
-* Start Phoenix endpoint with `mix phx.server`
+* Start Phoenix app with `mix phx.server` or you can also run your app inside IEx (Interactive Elixir) with `iex -S mix phx.server`.

 NOTE: These types of errors can usually be resolved by running mix clean.
 You may also see this type of error during Live code reload in dev.
-It case, try restarting the Phoenix.Server, and if that does not help, run mix clean
+It case, try restarting the Phoenix.Server, and if that does not help, run mix clean.

 * Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
 * Log Viewer is avalaible on [`localhost:5900`](http://localhost:5900).